QualiSystems/devguide_source/_shells/8.2.0/tips-and-tricks.md

 Using this scope any exception raised within the _ErrorHandlingContext_ will be logged, even if no code remembered to explicitly call the logger.

 In addition, you can use this attribute to pass environment variables to shell drivers/scripts running on a specific Execution Server.
+For additional information about orchestration script logging, see [Scripts Deep Dive]({{site.baseurl}}/orchestration/{{pageVersion}}/scripts-deep-dive.html).

 ### Nested scopes